 For example, choosing a customer filter type means we would hide the rental item fields.
 You would also not be able to select the filter when you are working with a list of workers.
 Instead it would show when you are working with the customer list.

 When you are building filters, you first select the field you want to filter on.
 Then select how you want to compare against that field.
 Depending on the field you chose, you will have different comparison operators available to you.
 Lastly you enter a value that has to be satisfied for the item to match the filter and be included in the list you are trying to view.
+Time filters allow you to filter on the start or end hour of the filter applied.

 For example, if I choose a field like Lead Start Date/Time, I will get the following time related operators like 'Last X Days.'
 If I'm trying to build a list of leads where the event starts in the last 5 days, I'll then enter 5 as my value.
 Clicking '+Add' will put this rule on my filter.